DAN MILLS Download Statement

 Artist Statement

-Using the conceptual space of maps, extensive research, and a painter’s vocabulary, I abstractly visualize information about historic and contemporary topics and events.
-I do so by combining media including painting, collage, drawing, and printmaking to make works that vary in size from the diminutive dimensions of a child’s atlas page to paintings over twelve feet wide.
-Rather than employing the concise and analytical languages of fields such as data visualization and cartography, I explore subjects and information using a charged and expressive visual vocabulary that is likely to evoke emotional, visceral and palpable response.
+For much of my career I have used the conceptual space of maps, extensive research, and a painter’s vocabulary, to abstractly visualize information about historic and contemporary topics and events.
+I combine media including painting, collage, drawing, and printmaking to make works that vary in size from the diminutive dimensions of a children’s atlas page to paintings over twelve feet wide.
+Rather than using the concise and analytical languages of data visualization and cartography, I explore subjects and information employing a charged and expressive visual vocabulary that is likely to evoke an emotional, visceral, and palpable response.